 How to Catch Crayfish

 The majority of cray fishers do not get going until around the full moon of November.
-This period marks the start of what is called the white run.
-The white run also coincides with an annual event of seagrass flowering.
+This period marks the start of what is called the whites run.
+The whites run also coincides with an annual event of seagrass flowering.
 The seagrass flowers are often called sea bananas.
 Once you start to see the floating clumps of sea bananas you can be sure that the white run is either under way or only days away.

-The white run of crayfish is so important for the rec sector because this is the time that the majority of crays will make their migration into the shallow coastal waters.
+The whites run of crayfish is so important for the rec sector because this is the time that the majority of crays will make their migration into the shallow coastal waters.
 It is this time that the recreational sector has its best chances of getting good catches.

 Recreational crayfish catches are made in two main ways, the most popular is by using craypots.
 Craypots can be wood, plastic, cane or steel, the design is very specific and must meet regulations that allow for maximum length, width, height and most importantly escape gap sizes and placement.
 Pots are baited and set overnight and then pulled the next day.